ricardobcl/Dotted-Version-Vectors/README.md

         DVVSet = dvvset:lww(F, UpdDVVSet)
         %% store DVVSet...
     ```
-    We could do only `DVVSet = dvvset:new([V])` and write DVVSet immediately, saving the cost of a local read, but generally its safer to preserve causal information, especially if the *lww* policy can be turn on and off per request or changed during a key lifetime;
+    We could do only `DVVSet = dvvset:new([V])` and write DVVSet immediately, saving the cost of a local read, but generally its safer to preserve causal information, especially if the *lww* policy can be turned on and off per request or changed during a key lifetime;